ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     - ip-address

     # This option allows displaying the private ip addresses using `tag:Name` as a prefix.
-    # `name` an be one of the options specified in http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html#options.
+    # `name` can be one of the options specified in http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html#options.
     - name: 'private-ip-address'
       separator: '_'
       prefix: 'tag:Name'